 100 Mbps is more than enough for your TV streaming needs.
 An HD stream typically will require between 5 Mbps and 10 Mbps of internet speed.
 That means 50 Mbps will allow you to stream 4 HD shows or movies on four different televisions at the same time and still have bandwidth left over to surf the internet.

 A step up from the first tiers are the AT&T Internet 300 and Internet 1000.
 The first offers up to 300 Mbps also starts at $65 per month for the first year.
 However, after the first year, the price jumps to $80 per month.

 The Internet 1000 plan offers up to a gigabit of internet speed for $70 per month for the first year.
 However, after the first year, the price jumps to $100 per month.

 AT&T has also lifted their monthly data caps, so these plans all support unlimited downloading.

 AT&T offers internet service in the following states: Alabama, Arkansas, California, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Michigan, Missouri, Mississippi, North Carolina, Nevada, Ohio, Oklahoma, South Carolina, Tennessee, Texas, and Wisconsin.
 If you are not in the AT&T internet service area, please check out our guide on other home Internet service providers.

 AT&T offers a mix of AT&T U-Verse, AT&T IBPP, and AT&T Fixed Wireless home internet in those states.
 Call (833) 589-0125 to check with AT&T internet plans are available in your area.
-If not, you can use this tool and search Internet Providers by Zip Code.

 AT&T Internet Customer Support